ScottBishop/CliffCheck/README.md

    * Enable **Push Notifications** and **Background Modes → Remote Notifications** in Signing & Capabilities
    * Ensure your provisioning profile has the `aps-environment` entitlement

+4. Add Secrets.plist in /CliffCheck which should contain `WorldTidesAPIKey=abc123`

+5. Add GoogleService-Info.plist in /CliffCheckfrom which can be found in your firebase project that enables FCM, Crashlytics, and Analytics.

-4. Build and run on device or simulator
+6. Build and run on device or simulator

 ---